Daishōhō Kiyohiro: Career

 In the March 2019 tournament in Osaka Daishoho fell just short of a winning record with seven wins against eight losses.
 However he remained in the top division at the same rank when the banzuke was released for the May 2019 tournament.
 In this tournament he secured his first winning record in the top division of 9–6, and was promoted to his highest rank to date of maegashira 9 for the July 2019 tournament.
 He lost to Enhō on the final day to fall to a 6–9 record in July, and a disappointing 5–10 score in September saw him fall to maegashira 15 for the November tournament.

 Daishōhō lost his top division status after the November 2019 tournament.
 After the September 2020 tournament he was demoted from jūryō to makushita.
 After three tournaments in makushita he returned to the jūryō division after the March 2021 tournament.
 He returned to the top division in March 2023.
+In August of the same year, he was the heaviest makuuchi wrestler at 198 kg, just behind Mitoryū who was the heaviest active sekitori.